How to Configure Unattended Upgrades on Debian 12/11/10

 MailReport “on-change”

-This option determines when to send email notifications.
-By default, notifications are only sent when there is a change.
-To send notifications every time, set the value to “on-start” as shown in the example below:
+This option sets the timing for email notifications.
+By default, the system sends notifications only when detecting a change.
+If you want to receive notifications every time, change the value to “on-start”, as demonstrated in the example below:

 Unattended-Upgrade::MailReport "on-start";